for Apprentice/Students, Instructors, Subcommittee and Board Members

 What is the pay scale?

 There are seven step levels in the program and apprentice's pay rate is based on their step level.
-Each step level is a percentage of the journeyman lineman's wage rate for that local (each local is different).
-A first step, entry level apprentice makes 70% and each level after the third step is a 5% increase.
-So a 7th step (highest level) makes 90% of the journeyman lineman's wage.
+Each step level is a percentage of the Journeyman Lineman's wage rate for that local (each local is different).
+A first step, entry level apprentice makes 60% and each level after that is a 5% increase.
+So a 7th step (highest level) makes 90% of the Journeyman Lineman's wage.

-After an apprentice completes all the requirements and passes the Journeyman Lineman Exam, their apprenticeship is then complete and they make 100% of the journeyman lineman's wage.
-The AVERAGE journeyman lineman's wage for this area is $30.61 per hour.
-Contact the local union or apprentice office to find out the current journeyman lineman's wage for that local.
+After an apprentice completes all the requirements and passes the Final Exam, their apprenticeship is then complete and they make 100% of the Journeyman Lineman's wage.
+The AVERAGE Journeyman Lineman's wage for this area is around $50.00 per hour.
+Contact the local union to find out the current Journeyman Lineman's wage for that local.